Frequently Asked Questions About the URC

 During a visual arts display an artist's work is displayed throughout as entire day of the TTU Undergraduate Research Conference.
 Visual art is displayed in a room that is constantly monitored to ensure the safety of the pieces.
 Artists can be present in the room to answer questions throughout the day if they wish.
 Artists are also encouraged to present in the oral presentation format if they would like to give a more formal presentation regarding their work.
 Presentation in the oral format does not effect your eligibility to display your art.

 Students, faculty, and staff who are registered are invited to participate in as many conference activities as desired.
 Those traveling from outside of Lubbock should plan on attending a minimum of one full day of conference events and activities.

 Poster presenters will be expected to stand with their posters throughout their entire session.
 Oral presenters will receive details regarding required participation.
 Business casual to business professional dress is recommended for presentations and throughout the conference.

 Family and friends are welcome to attend; however, guests that would like to participate in any RSVP events will be expected to register as a conference non-presenter.
-A conference registration fee of $35 will be required for all attendees who are not TTU system students that would like to participate in RSVP conference activities.

 Faculty, staff, and graduate students from the TTU system may serve as a reviewer.
 Those interested in serving as a reviewer should complete the reviewer registration form.